 Children who engage in serious discipline problems on the bus, such as fighting or any other activity that endangers the health or safety of other passengers, may have their riding privileges suspended by the responsible principal.
 The parent/guardian of suspended students is then responsible for transporting his/her children to and from the school safely.
-The following procedures will be used - the driver will report the incident to the principal on the "Bus Conduct Report".
+The following procedures will be used - the driver will report the incident to the principal on a "Bus Conduct Report" form.

-1st offense: Student receives warning and other consequence (loss of recess, detention, etc.)

-depending on the incident.
+1st offense: Student receives warning and other consequence (loss of recess, detention, etc.) depending on the incident.

-2nd offense: 3-day suspension of riding privileges

-3rd offense: Up to 10-day suspension of riding privileges
+2nd offense: Up to 3-day suspension (at principal's discretion) of riding privileges 3rd offense: Up to 10-day suspension (at principal's discretion) of riding privileges.